Gustavo Salle: Activist and political career

 In his youth, Salle supported the Broad Front, however after the party reached the presidency for the first time, he disaffiliated from it and had approaches to the Popular Assembly.

-In addition to his legal career, he has been an anti-imperialist and "anti-corporate" activist.
+In addition to his legal career in criminal defense, he has been an anti-imperialist and "anti-corporate" activist.
 Since the announcement of the installation of a second cellulose pulp plant by the Finnish company UPM-Kymmene Oyj in Uruguay, Salle has staunchly opposed it.
 In May 2019, he chained himself in Plaza Independencia in front of the Executive Tower, alleging that the contract that was signed was "null, criminal, and abusive, in addition to having a genocidal projection because it contaminates the water that we give them and they return contamination to us".

 Salle has been characterized by a radical, aggressive and anti-establishment discourse, even insulting some politicians.
 For several years, during official events in Florida for Independence Day attended by the president of the Republic and government officials, he has appeared with megaphones to protest and to interrupt the speeches.

 In early 2019, he joined the Green Animalist Party (PVA) and launched his presidential campaign.
 In the June presidential primaries, his candidacy surpassed the electoral threshold of 500 votes, allowing him to participate in the general election.
 In the general election, he received 19,392 votes, which represented 0.80% of the electorate, and was not elected to any office.

 From 2020 to 2022, his media prominence grew due to his activism against health measures implemented during the COVID-19 pandemic, as well as his opposition to vaccination, which was not mandatory in Uruguay.
 He also echoed conspiracy theories about the pandemic, dubbing it 'Plandemia' – a portmanteau of the words 'plan' and 'pandemia'.
 In November 2022, he founded the Sovereign Identity party, describing it as neither left-wing nor right-wing, and ran for president for a second time.
 In the 2024 general election, he received 2.69% of the vote, making him the fourth most-voted candidate, and securing two seats for his party in the Chamber of Representatives.